Why is my metal roof cracked

 Identify the cause

-Determine the likely cause of the cracking, such as thermal expansion, improper installation, or corrosion.
-This will help you decide on the best course of action.
+Determine the underlying cause of the cracking, such as thermal expansion, corrosion, or physical damage.

 3. 3